 There's no doubt that the Asus ROG laptops are some of the best in the business for gamers, and the similarly branded smartphones are doing the business as well.
-The third version of the Republic of Gamers handset brings with it a number of improvements, including 5G and a better camera, while also keeping everything we liked about the previous model.
+The fifth version of the Republic of Gamers handset brings with it a number of improvements, including a 144Hz refresh rate screen and touch sampling rate of 300Hz, while also keeping everything we liked about the previous model.

 This phone is absolutely stacked with power – not only does it come with the very best CPU for Android phones, you can also get it fitted with a whopping 16GB of RAM, which is a crazy amount.
 You could probably run three games side by side on this without noticing any sort of slowdown.

-There's a lot more to like as well, including customisable buttons on the side of the Asus ROG Phone 3 and a dedicated gaming mode in the software to make sure you're always getting maximum performance.
-The 6.59-inch display is a real highlight too, running at a refresh rate of 144Hz to make sure that the action on screen always looks super-smooth.
+There's a lot more to like as well, including customisable buttons on the side of the Asus ROG Phone 5 and a dedicated gaming mode in the software to make sure you're always getting maximum performance.
+The 6.78-inch display is a real highlight too, running at a refresh rate of 144Hz to make sure that the action on screen always looks super-smooth.